 face bleaching at home is a great alternative.
-It’s quick, cost-effective and can be done at home.
+It’s quick, cost-effective and can be done without the need to hit the parlour.
 Plus, it can bring a glow to your face.
-So, we give you the ultimate guide to bleaching your facial hair; follow these tips to ensure you don’t cause skin irritation and to make sure your facial hair doesn’t turn that weird shade of orange blonde!
+So, we give you the ultimate guide to bleaching facial hair; follow these tips to ensure you don’t cause skin irritation and to make sure your facial hair doesn’t turn that weird shade of orange blonde!
 Don’t worry, we help make sure it looks super natural.

 Also read: 6 Simple Homemade Masks To Make Your Skin Glow!

 Bleaching Facial Hair Tip 1.
 Be wary of your products.
 Please use trusted over-the-counter products.
 Some good quality brands for bleaching your face are Fem, Jolene, Oxy Bleach, Sally Hansen and Oxy Glow.

+Bleaching Facial Hair Tip 2.
+Look at the formula.
 Most brands come with different types designed for your skin tone or type.
 Please ensure to pick one for sensitive skin if you need.

+Bleaching Facial Hair Tip 3.
+ALWAYS do a patch test.
 Apply a small patch on your arm or leg before applying it to your face to make sure your skin doesn’t react to it.
 You don’t want to end up with a terrible rash on your face.
 This way you can be sure that the bleach suits your skin.

+Bleaching Facial Hair Tip 4.
+Apply it externally only.
 Don’t get it inside your eyes, nose or ears.

+Bleaching Facial Hair Tip 5.
+Avoid irritation.
 Be careful not to apply bleach on irritated skin as well as on warts, moles and abrasions.

+Bleaching Facial Hair Tip 6.
+It WILL tingle.
 Your face will tingle when you have bleach on and we’re not going to lie – it doesn’t feel very pleasant, but it just means it’s working.
 If it does tingle and burn a lot, though, wash it off immediately.